PaoloMissier/CSC8101-2017-18-Coursework/index.md

 ## Introduction
 In 2006 Netflix announced "The Netflix Prize", challenging teams of computer science researchers to produce an algorithm which predicted the movie ratings of netflix users with greater accuracy than Netflix's approach at the time.
 The prize of \$1,000,000 was eventually awarded in 2009 to a team from AT&T Labs.
-In this coursework, you will use the [Spark DataFrames](http://spark.apache.org/docs/latest/sql-programming-guide.html) and [Machine Learning algorithms](http://spark.apache.org/docs/latest/ml-guide.html) provided by [Apache Spark](http://spark.apache.org) to do the same.
+In this coursework, you will use the [Spark DataFrames](http://spark.apache.org/docs/latest/sql-programming-guide.html) and [Machine Learning algorithms](http://spark.apache.org/docs/latest/ml-guide.html) provided by [Apache Spark](http://spark.apache.org) to train a movies recommendation model on a subset of the original dataset used in the challenge.
-Unfortunately ... there is no prize.

 ## The Data
 The data provided to you is, apart from some minor modifications and the addition of a Neo4j database, the same data as used in the netflix prize.
 It consists of the following files:

+* **movie_titles_canonical.txt**: a text file containing roughly 13 thousand lines, one per movie, for example:
+    ```
+    Avatar,2009
+    Amélie,2001
+    Full Metal Jacket,1987
+    E.T.: The Extra-Terrestrial,1982
+    Independence Day,1996
+    The Matrix,1999
+    ```
+you will use this small dataset in Task 1.

 * **mv_all_simple.txt**: a text file containing roughly 100 million lines, corresponding to the same number of movie ratings.
 Each line is of the format `Movie Id, User Id, Rating, Rating Date`.
 For example:
     ```